Hollywood strikes inflamed by claim that AI could do writers' jobs - ExBulletin

 “I think that’s certainly a very scary possibility…it’s very smart that we’re tackling this now,” she said.

-Indeed, the last Hollywood strike in 2007-2008 earned writers the right to be paid for viewing their shows or movies online – very prescient, at a time when streaming was in its infancy.
+Indeed, the last Hollywood strike in 2007-08 earned screenwriters the right to be paid for viewing their highly prescient shows or movies online, at a time when streaming was still in its infancy.

 At the time, Netflix had barely started watching online, and Disney+ and Apple TV+ were over a decade away.

-Even for science fiction writer Ben Ripley, who thinks AI has no role in writing, it is “very necessary” to introduce legislation “to put safeguards in place”.
+Even for science fiction writer Ben Ripley, who thinks AI has no role in writing, introducing legislation now “to put guardrails in place” is “much needed”.

 Writers “have to be original,” he said.
 “Artificial intelligence is the antithesis of originality.”